Jean-Joooo/ejtos-react_budget_app/README.md

 The project embraced a modular development approach, breaking down complex functionalities into reusable React components.
 This strategy not only facilitated code organization but also ensured scalability and maintainability.

-The React Budget App project within the IBM environment has been a journey of creativity and technical prowess.
 From conceptualizing an idea to crafting a dynamic budgeting solution, this project showcases the intersection of innovation and practical application.